jeromeetienne/threex/slides/slides.md

 ### in physics

 * not much
+  * due to no clear winner for 'good 3d physics library in js'
   * mainly because there are no clear winner for 'good 3d physics library in js'
 * some work in threex.cannonjs
+* maybe something based on obb,aabb, sphere, raycasting
+  * good math in /src/math three.js
+  * it is included in Geometry
+* what babylon.js is doing ?

 --